Anne Hearst Buys Home On Malibu’s Colony Beach

 Casino mogul and conservative activist Sheldon Adelson owns eight properties in the neighborhood.

-Last year, a Hamptons mansion that Hearst and McInerney — best known for the book, “Bright Lights, Big City” — owned burned in a fire caused by a chimney problem.
+Last year, a Hamptons mansion that Hearst and McInerney owned — his books include “Bright Lights, Big City” — burned in a fire caused by a chimney problem.
 It was unclear how much was damaged.
 [LAT] — Dennis Lynch